Davidian1024/markdown_testing/README.md

 It can be installed with [Homebrew](https://brew.sh/).

-Docker should also be installed via Homebrew.
+Docker and Docker Compose should also be installed via Homebrew.

+<code>brew install docker</code>
 <code>brew install docker-compose</code>

 The colima VM needs to be started with